 member of Parliament who is not a Minister.

 See Legislative Instruments.
 To find Regulations on this website, search or browse under Legislative Instruments.
 For more information, see About legislation.
 Regulations are defined in section 29 of the Interpretation Act 1999.

 The explanatory note of a Bill may link to, or include, a regulatory impact statement (RIS).
 This summarises the responsible agency's advice given at the time decisions were made leading to the creation of the Bill.
 Recent regulatory impact statements are also available at www.treasury.govt.nz/publications/informationreleases/ris.

 A repealed Act is no longer in force.
-When searching on this website, a principal Act that is spent or expired will also be found under repealed principal Acts.
+When searching on this website, an Act that is spent or expired will also be found under repealed Acts.

 reprint or eprint.
-Reprint notes in unofficialised legislation refer to the legislation as an eprint.
-See also officialisation.
+Reprint notes in unofficial legislation refer to the legislation as an eprint.

 revoked Legislative Instrument

 A revoked Legislative Instrument is no longer in force.
-When searching on this website, a principal Legislative Instrument that is spent, has been disallowed, or has expired will also be found under repealed principal Legislative Instrument.
+When searching on this website, a Legislative Instrument that is spent, has been disallowed, or has expired will be found under revoked Legislative Instruments.